OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-use-team-lead.md

 The Apps page gives you an overview of all the apps on your infrastructure.

-To only see apps from your team, select your team from the **Team** dropdown.
+To only see apps from your team, select your team from the **Teams** dropdown.

 ![Select your team](images/use-team-ad.png)